Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ```

 <!-- END SNIPPET -->

-#### Create Message with File Search Attachment with File in Blob Store

-Coming Soon

 #### Create Message with Code Interpreter Attachment with File in Blob Store
 Alternatively you can upload a file to blob store, attach to the message as file attachment.
 Here is an example: